pinobatch/hello-world/WSL_setup.md

 17. Under Settings, set your button bindings for each platform (NES, SNES, Game Boy).
 18. Drag one of the built ROMs from the desktop onto the window.

+Once the emulators have been unblocked and configured in Windows, they can be run from within WSL.

+    cd ~/develop/libbet
+    /mnt/c/emulators/sameboy/sameboy.exe libbet.gb
+    cd ~/develop/240p-test-mini/nes
+    /mnt/c/emulators/Mesen.exe 240pee.nes